goadesign/clue/instrument/README.md

 All the metrics but `http.server.active_requests` also have the following additional labels:

-* `goa.method`: The method name as specified in the Goa design.
 * `http.status_code`: The HTTP status code.

 ## GRPC Metrics